Aashishsharma/Learnings/CSS/CSS3.md

 | Grid Tracks Control    | No      | Yes      |

 ### Grid -
-1. Complex design
-2. If you nees gap between block elems - we can define gap between rows and cols easily in grid
-3. Layout first design- when layout us already defined

-#### 1. Container
-#### 2. Items

 ### 1. Container properties
 Container (add wd/ht to entire container, by default all items are stretched to container ht)